bhollis/middleman-ngmin/README.md

 2. Install Bundler: `gem install bundler`
 3. Run `bundle install` inside the project root to install the gem dependencies.
 4. Run test cases: `bundle exec rake test`

+## Upgrading ngmin

+The actual ngmin project is bundled into this gem via [Browserify](https://github.com/substack/node-browserify).
+You can update to the latest version of ngmin via Rake:

+    rake ngmin:build

 ## License